 The fund balance of a chartstring that occurs when revenues are greater than expenditures and the beginning fund balances.
 Ordinarily, surpluses should be factored into the next year's rate agreement.

-An organizational unit or activity that provides goods and services primarily to internal university operations and secondarily to external users, and charge the users for these services whose annual billings are between $100,000 and $1,000,000.
+An organizational unit or activity that provides goods and services primarily to internal University operations and secondarily to external users and charges the users for these services whose annual billings are between $100,000 and $1,000,000.

 The person responsible for the overall operation of the service center, both programmatically and administratively.

-An organizational unit or activity that provides goods and services primarily to internal university operations and secondarily to external users, and charge the users for these services whose annual billings are > $1,000,000.
+An organizational unit or activity that provides goods and services primarily to internal University operations and secondarily to external users and charges the users for these services whose annual billings are > $1,000,000.

 Costs incurred during the establishment of a service center that will be recovered through future billings.

 A trademark is a word, phrase, or logo that identifies a product, a service, or the person or company that offers a product or service to the public.
-To prevent others from using a trademark, registration with the U.S. PTO must be made.
+To prevent others from using a trademark, registration with the U.S. Patent and Trademark Office must be made.
 Trademark protection can be extended indefinitely provided that the trademark is used and the registration is renewed every five years.

-A tax to which the University may be subject to if a service center regularly carries on a trade or business with external customers that are not substantially related to the university's exempt purposes of education, patient care and/or research.
+A tax the University may be subject to if a service center regularly carries on a trade or business with external customers that are not substantially related to the University's exempt purposes of education, patient care, and/or research.